sizigia/learn-co-lessons/README.md

-# Nearest Neighbors
+# Nearest Neighbors Readme

+### Introduction

+In the last couple of lessons, we talked about **understanding** our data by a discussion about graphing data and a metric for calculating distance between points.
+Now we can move onto training a machine learning algorithm and using it to make predictions with data.
+We'll do so with the **nearest neighbors** algorithm that we explored in the previous lab.

 ###  Learning Objectives

 * Understand how to use the Pythagorean Theorem to build a nearest neighbors function

-### Writing a nearest neighbors function

-Previously, we used the Pythagorean Theorem to calculate distances between individuals.
-In the last lab we used this to write a nearest neighbors function to return a list of the closest neighbors to a given individual.
-Let's review that now.
+### Explore the data (again)

 Once again, here were the locations of Bob and our customers: